ZupIT/nimbus-docs/backend-ts/default-actions/navigation.md

    */
   body?: unknown,
   /**
-   * The type of the navigation context of this screen.
+   * The type of the view states for this screen.
 If it's an order page and you expect to receive both the order
-   * id and the address from the navigation context, this should be:
+   * id and the address from the navigation, this should be:
    * ```typescript
    * {
    *   orderId: string,